 Students with outside scholarships must check with the sponsoring agency providing those funds to ensure that funding can be used while studying abroad.
 For the Federal Parent Loan for Undergraduate Students (PLUS) and alternative loans, all paperwork needs to be completed with Providence College and/or lender prior to departure.
 This includes the self-certification form and/or master promissory note, if applicable.

 Students will be charged home school tuition under this Home School Tuition Policy.
 If the program tuition rate is greater than Providence College tuition rate you will be charged the tuition differential between the program rate and the Providence College rate.
 Any eligible financial aid (federal, institutional, state, or private funding) that you receive in the semester that you are going abroad will first be applied to the tuition fee, study abroad fee $1,000, student health insurance (if enrolled), and any other outstanding charges that you may have at Providence College (e.g., unfulfilled housing contracts, parking fines, dorm damage fines, late fees, etc.).

-You will be informed by Providence College email that all paperwork for your study abroad program must be completed prior to a determined deadline date.
-This includes a Consortium Agreement and Refund Instruction Form will only be required for those students who have financial aid in excess of their Providence College billed charges for the semester abroad.
+An email will be sent to your Providence College email account outlining what paperwork for your study abroad program is required and when it is due.
+All students will have to complete the Consortium Agreement.
+Refund Instruction Form will only be required for those students who have financial aid in excess of their Providence College billed charges for the semester abroad.
 In addition, some study abroad programs have a separate form they would like the Office of Financial Aid to complete.
 We are more than happy to complete the form for you, provided you have obtained a completed Consortium Agreement from the host program you are participating in first.

 Students may contract with Tuition Management Systems (TMS) to cover charges that are billed directly from Providence College such as PC tuition and the study abroad fee.
 TMS cannot be used to manage the other expenses that are billed by the host institution.
 You will be responsible for paying additional charges directly to the host institution.